core-wg/senml-spec/rtcweb-video/draft-ietf-rtcweb-video-00.md

 --- abstract

-This specification provides the requirements and consideration for WebRTC applications to process video.
-It specifies the video processing that is required, the codecs, and types of RTP packetization that need to be supported.
+This specification provides the requirements and consideration for WebRTC applications to send and receive video across a network.
+It specifies the video processing that is required, codecs and their parameters, and types of RTP packetization that need to be supported.

 --- middle